When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Should You Not Use Expired Car Seats?

-Expired car seats may not meet current safety standards and can have weakened materials, making them less effective in protecting your child during a crash.
+Expired car seats may not meet current safety standards and likely have weakened materials.
+The plastic can become brittle and fail to protect your child during a crash.

 How Many Years Until a Car Seat is Expired?

 Car seats typically expire six to ten years from the date of manufacture.
-Check your car seat’s manual or labels for the specific expiration date.
+This varies by brand and model, so always check your car seat’s manual or the label stamped on the shell.

 Feedback: Was This Article Helpful?